Learning at Princeton

 Please note that students may engage only the services of tutors in the Princeton undergraduate tutoring program.
 Private tutors fall outside this program, and students are in violation of University regulations if they engage the service of private tutors (see Rights, Rules, Responsibilities).

-Review sessions (weekly or before exams) are offered in certain courses — particularly those in math, science, and engineering; students should ask their instructors or check the ASAP website (see below).
+Review sessions (weekly or before exams) are offered in certain courses — particularly those in math, science, and engineering; students should ask their instructors.
 The McGraw Center normally offers review sessions in introductory chemistry (CHM 201, 202, 303, 304).

 The Writing Center